 It seems the only way I can truly express my experience of inner child is to tell you my story.
-It's worth a listen .
-Please do.
+It's worth a listen.
 It seemed like I had a nice childhood as nothing horrible happened, and seemed to be fairly happy, but honestly it seemed to lack love, joy, beauty and many other important things a full, vital, and alive childhood should have.
 The perceived lack of attention, acceptance, affection, affirmation, and appreciation affected me deeply.

-I find it very interesting that your heart is about the size of your fist, as I can easily imagine the hearts of those that were actively abused becoming a tightly clenched fist.
-Yet facing such attack and abuse, their hearts could be hard and cold to withstand the abuse, or red hot in anger and rage.
+I find it very interesting that your heart is about the size of your fist, so it is easy to imagine the hearts of those that were neglected or abused becoming a tightly clenched fist.
+Yet facing such attack and abuse, their hearts could also become red hot in anger and rage.
 Some don't go cold or hot, but simply "check out" and disappear into their thoughts and fantasies.

 It felt too uncomfortable for me to take so I moved out of my body and into my head.
 "Think is our drink" as a twelve step saying goes.
 Cut off from my body I was also cut off from the love, joy, authenticity, and happiness of my inner child, and the infinite love, wisdom, power, and presence of my Higher Power in my heart of hearts.
 Cut off from my body I was also cut off from my lungs and voice which hold my truth, so I couldn't speak my truth anymore.

-I was talking with my three sisters about this recently and one of them said she couldn't understand because she thought we all had a pretty good childhood.
-I soon remembered our family has much divorce, bankruptcy, children born out of wedlock, lack of higher education, as well as alcoholism, addictions, and abuses I don't wish to go into, so I believe they missed out on many things too.
+I was talking with my sisters about this and one of them said she couldn't understand because she thought we all had a pretty good childhood.
+I soon remembered our family has much divorce, bankruptcy, children born out of wedlock, lack of higher education, as well as alcoholism, addictions, and abuses, so it was only natural for me to seek help and healing.

 Here is the other side, the recovery side of the story.
 I did have one saving grace right from the start, and that was nature.
 My family lived on a ridge between two canyons with streams, trees, birds, insects, and other animals on both sides.
 We would go for walks there and I fell in love with nature very early on.
 We also went on trips and vacations to the beach, desert, and mountains through-out my youth.